ardent-development/Clicker/README.txt

 VI.
 CHANGELOG (LATEST-FIRST)

+ * Clicker 3.2: Removes input validation, removes false showings of the "PAUSE" indicator in the status bar, clarify which mode the program is in at launch, replace separate triple dots with one logical triple-dot character, increase performance, decrease memory consumption, map [HOME] to [CLEAR], fix list-compatibility checking bug.
+    - CODE: revise main while loop, change from while active=1 to while true: considerably increases performance?
+       ~ also no need to store active variable, possible memory optimization?
+    - CODE: remove unnecessary recursive variable resetting lines
+    - CODE: fix list-compatibility checking bug
+       ~ When commands are chained, the old method would assume the results wouldn't stay in a list even though they actually could.
+Changed method to work around this issue: k serves as a temporary storage for x's initial value, then the op is evaluated as-is and x itself is checked for list compatibility.
+    - CODE: (aesthetic) change distinct triple dots into a single logical triple-dot character (chars menu -> 3 -> E instead of just "...")
+    - DOC: clarify some operational details (relating to error handling)
+    - MISC: add plaintext source for curious people without access to AMS

  * Clicker 3.1: Adds ability to automatically compute a set number of iterations; Enables chaining of commands with BASIC syntax;